 - Ultimate Edition: $109.99, €109,99, £99.99 (USD / EURO / GBP)

 We wanted to get the price out of the way first, so it doesn't give you such a shock later.
 It's expensive, we know.
-Perhaps one of the most expensive sets of pre-orders we've seen, but this is 2021 and next-gen is this–gen. Let's get into whether those prices are justified.
+Perhaps one of the most expensive games we've seen, but this is 2021 and next-gen is this–gen. Let's get into whether those prices are justified.

 What Does Each Version Of Battlefield 2042 Provide?

-Every edition will give players access to the open Beta - really the big draw of pre-ordering - but the Gold and Ultimate edition will be worthwhile to players who are confident they will stay with Battlefield throughout Year 1.
+Every edition gave players access to the open Beta - really the big draw of pre-ordering - but the Gold and Ultimate edition will be worthwhile to players who are confident they will stay with Battlefield throughout Year 1.
 The Gold and Ultimate editions come with each season's Battlepass effectively pre-ordered for Year 1.
-They also provide access to Battlefield 2042 a week before everyone else gets the game on October 22.
+They also provide access to Battlefield 2042 a week before everyone else gets the game on November 19.

 Early–Access To The Full Battlefield 2042 Launch

-The two more expensive editions of the game will get access a week before everyone else on October 15.
+The two more expensive editions of the game got access a week before everyone else on November 12.
 This is a lot longer than we often see for early–access.
-Usually, developers would avoid dividing the community for so long, but they must be feeling confident about a lot of pre-orders this year.
+Usually, developers would avoid dividing the community for so long, but they must have been feeling confident about a lot of pre-orders this year.

 Verdict: These exist to pack out the pre-order bundle, there will be more appealing cosmetics available very quickly upon launch, and honestly you should just ignore these items when making your decision about pre-ordering.